A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Introduction

 In this paper, we propose a new data-driven method for tuning Storey's estimator, which we call ``Difference of Slopes'' or DOS.
 We propose to approximate the plot of sorted $p$-values $(i,p_{(i)})$, $i = 1,\dots, n$, with a piecewise linear function with a single change in slope, using a statistic inspired by the change-point literature.
 If $1\le \hat{k}\le n$ is the estimated change-point location, we set $\lambda = p_{(\hat{k})}$ in Storey's estimator (\ref{eq:ss_pi1_est}) to obtain the proportion estimator, referred to as ``DOS-Storey''.
 This value of $\lambda$ aims to separate true from false null $p$-values.
 Specifically, we aim for it to be the smallest value at which $F_1(\lambda) \approx 1$, marking the onset of the linear part in the quantile function.
 By choosing such $\lambda$ our goal is to reduce the variance while maintaining low bias in the corresponding Storey's estimator.
-An illustration of the piecewise linear approximation produced by our method is shown in Figure \ref{fig:pcws_lin_approx}.
+This method is introduced and described in more detail in Section \ref{sec:DOS_desc}.
+An illustration of the piecewise linear approximation produced by our method in a sparse and less sparse case is shown in Figure \ref{fig:pcws_lin_approx}.

-In the applied literature, adaptive FDR control is primarily achieved using Storey-based proportion estimators proposed in \cite{benjamini2000adaptive} \citep{Xu2017, Taquet2021, Wittenbecher2022} and \cite{storey2003statistical} \citep{Cuomo2020, Klunk2022, Legut2022, Gigante2022}.
-However, it is noted that \cite{benjamini2000adaptive} produces very conservative estimators, while \cite{storey2003statistical} produces highly variable estimators \citep{broberg2005comparative, langaas2005estimating, Jiang2008}.
-These two methods are among those employed in the simulation study in Section \ref{sec:simulations}.
-The simulation results show that the proposed DOS-Storey estimator outperforms other proportion estimators under various settings, most notably when $\pi_1$ is small.
-Furthermore, the proposed estimator outperforms its competitors in small samples, which is particularly significant when some of the other estimators are inapplicable.

-We investigate the asymptotic properties of the DOS-Storey estimator under model (\ref{eq:mixture_model}), using results from the theory of quantile processes.
-The properties of the estimator depend on the unknown quantile function.
-However, we only impose weak assumptions on this function.

-We extend our contribution by considering the case of superuniform (stochastically larger than uniform) true null $p$-value distributions.
-This scenario arises when the null hypothesis is misspecified or composite.
-In such cases, the linearity assumption used by Storey's estimator does not hold, making it unsuitable to use.
-As an alternative, we propose to estimate the change-point in the $p$-value plot and to use it directly as a proportion estimator.
-Specifically, we define $\hat{k}/n$ as the estimated false null proportion in this method, which we refer to as ``uncorrected DOS'' or uDOS.
-A precise definition of uDOS follows in Section \ref{sec:simul_superuniform}.
-Simulations show that the uDOS estimator has a uniformly smaller mean squared error than the competing method.

-Finally, in our real data example, we propose applying the DOS-Storey method in the change-point literature, illustrating it with high-dimensional copy number variation (CNV) data from neuroblastoma patients.